top of page

 DAY TWO / REGISTRATION, BRIEFING & BIKE BUILD

-Registration, briefings, bike building, practise bike route to test out your stead, technology and have the opportunity to visit the UNESCO World heritage site in Valparaiso in the afternoon if you wish.
+Registration, briefings, bike building, practise bike route to test out your stead, technology and could visit the UNESCO World heritage site in Valparaiso in the afternoon if you wish.
+Some past cyclists have riden into Valparaiso for the afternoon.

 Room Type: Twin